benmed00/Online-PDF-CV/README.md

 # Create an app in FireBase :

-you can use the heroku hosting for small app FREE (as trailer).
+you can use the Fire-Base hosting for small app FREE (as trailer).

 <https://console.firebase.google.com/>